 Locate which serial port your SkipPad is on through Device Manager > Ports (COM & LPT).

-Connect to the COM port mentioned (mine is COM4).
+Connect to the COM port mentioned in Device Manager.

-Press any key, and you should see the menu pop up.
+Press any key, and the menu should pop up.

-When your entered settings are satisfactory, press “0” until the setup menu says “Leaving configuration menu… Ready to use! o/.”
+When the entered settings are satisfactory, press “0” until the setup menu says “Leaving configuration menu… Ready to use! o/.”